ranaasamir/BI18/README.md

 *Seif Hatem: BI student at the GUC..

-*Kareem Adel : I love SE and dodgeball
+*Kareem Adel: I love SE and dodgeball

 *Meray Samy: A BI student at the GUC.